Some $q$-exponential formulas for finite-dimensional $\square_q$-modules: Introduction

 We show that the action of $\mathfrak{n}_{i,i+1}$ is nilpotent on every nonzero finite-dimensional $\square_q$-module.
 We view the $q$-exponential ${\rm {exp}}_q(\mathfrak{n}_{i,i+1})$ as an operator that acts on nonzero finite-dimensional $\square_q$-modules.
 For $i,j\in \mathbb{Z}_4$ consider the two expressions

 For each expression in (\ref{equ:11}), expand both $q$-exponential terms.
 This yields a double sum with infinitely many terms.
 A natural question is, to what extent can this double sum be simplified?
-In our main results we will show that in fact, each double sum is a polynomial in $\{x_k^{\pm 1}\}_{k\in \mathbb{Z}_4}$.
+In our main results we will show that in fact, each double sum is a polynomial in $\{x_k^{\pm 1}\}_{k \in \mathbb{Z}_4}$.
 These results are Theorems {\ref {pro:81}}, {\ref {pro:82}} and Theorems {\ref {pro:vip1}}--{\ref {pro:vip4}}.

 We mention another motivation for studying (\ref{equ:11}).
-Near the top of page $2$ we gave $18$ equations for $U_q(\frak{sl}_2)$.
+Near the equation (1.1) we gave $18$ equations for $U_q(\frak{sl}_2)$.
 These equations were used to construct a rotator for $U_q(\frak{sl}_2)$ (see \cite[Definition~9.5]{luz}).
 These equations were also used to describe the Lusztig operators (see \cite{lus1,lus2}) for $U_q(\frak{sl}_2)$ in the equitable presentation (see \cite[Theorem~9.9]{luz}).
 We hope to obtain similar results for $\square_q$.

+We mention a conceptual interest for finding a rotator of $\square_q$.
+Let $\rho$ denote the automorphism of $\square_q$ that sends $x_i\mapsto x_{i+1}$ for $i\in \mathbb{Z}_4$ (see Lemma {\ref{lem:m1}}).
+Let $V$ denote a finite-dimensional irreducible $\square_q$-module (see \cite[Definition~6.8]{yy}).
+Then the $\square_q$-modules $V$ and $V$ twisted via $\rho^2$ are isomorphic (see \cite[Corollary~1.7]{yy}).
+We hope that this isomorphism is given by the rotator in a canonical manner.

 The paper is organized as follows.
 Section 2 contains the preliminaries.
 Section 3 contains some basic facts about $\square_q$.
 In Section 4 we describe some isomorphisms and antiisomorphisms for $\square_q$.
 In Section 5 we show that the action of each $x_i$ is invertible on every nonzero finite-dimensional $\square_q$-module.
 In Section 6 we show that the action of each $\mathfrak{n}_{i,i+1}$ is nilpotent on every finite-dimensional $\square_q$-module.
 In Section 7 we review the $q$-exponential function, and apply it to $\mathfrak{n}_{i,i+1}$.
 In Sections 8 and 9 we prove our main results.